ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

-For these reasons, all frontend functions which correspond to functions with limited data type support in the native framework (which go beyond the data type limitations of the framework itself) should be flagged
-`as such <https://github.com/unifyai/ivy/blob/6089953297b438c58caa71c058ed1599f40a270c/ivy/functional/frontends/tensorflow/math.py#L88>`_
-in a manner like the following:
+For these reasons, all frontend functions which correspond to functions with limited data type support in the native framework (in other words, which have even more restrictions than the data type limitations of the framework itself) should be flagged `as such <https://github.com/unifyai/ivy/blob/6089953297b438c58caa71c058ed1599f40a270c/ivy/functional/frontends/tensorflow/math.py#L88>`_ in a manner like the following: